Benefits of a fixed loan

 Please note that CommSec Adviser Services does not provide tax or interest rate advice.
 We recommend you speak to your financial adviser or tax professional.

-You could save on interest if your fixed interest rate is lower than the average variable interest rate that would have applied to you over the same period.
+Potential interest savings where your fixed interest rate is lower than the average variable interest rate over the same period.

 Interest Cost Certainity